IsaacScript/isaacscript/packages/docs/docs/main/isaacscript-in-lua.md

 ## Manual Installation

 Here, "installing" is a loose term.
 All you really need to do is to put the Lua file for the library inside your mod.
-(This is essentially the same thing as copy-pasting code into your mod, except that the third-party code lives in its own dedicated file.)
+(This is essentially the same thing as copy-pasting code into your mod, except that the library code lives in its own dedicated file.)

 ### Step 1 - Download the Library